-- 89. The International Cooperation on Harmonisation of Technical Requirements for Registration of Veterinary Medicinal Products (VICH) guidance document GL36(R2) (2019) outlines recommendations for deriving a microbiological acceptable daily intake (ADI) for a veterinary medicine with suspected antimicrobial properties.
+114 The International Cooperation on Harmonisation of Technical Requirements for Registration of Veterinary Medicinal Products (VICH) guidance document GL36(R2) (2019) outlines recommendations for deriving a microbiological acceptable daily intake (ADI) for a veterinary medicine with suspected antimicrobial properties.
 The procedures for deriving ADIs, based on either disruption of the intestinal colonisation barrier or on overgrowth of drug resistant species, using in vivo or in vitro methods, are outlined.
+This guidance updates guidance GL36(R) (2004, implemented 2013).

+115 In their 2018 report, the Joint Food and Agriculture Organization.
+World Health Organization Meeting on Pesticide Residues (JMPR) stated that "The use of pesticides, particularly fungicides, in agriculture to control plant pathogens in crops could result in residues in food, which, on ingestion, may interact with the microbiome in the human gastrointestinal tract..."
+Disruption in the composition of the intestinal microbiome, including the fungal communities, by residues of fungicides or by other pesticides could have an impact on intestinal homeostasis and systemic immunity.
+In 2017, JMPR therefore recommended that studies of the effects of pesticides on the intestinal microbiota should be routinely considered, following the step-wise decision-tree approach used by JECFA when establishing a microbiological ADI and ARfD for veterinary drugs.

-This guidance updates guidance GL36(R) (2004, implemented 2013). - 90.
-The 85th JECFA recommended that "...studies be conducted according to internationally recognized standards using at least 10 strains of the relevant genera of intestinal bacteria sourced from faecal samples of healthy donors taking into consideration recent scientific knowledge from molecular and metagenomic studies on intestinal microbial community composition; and that in vitro or in vivo studies be conducted using a range of concentrations of the antimicrobial agent, from residue levels to therapeutic levels, and that these studies address the effects."
-(JECFA 2018). - 91.
-Points to be considered before a microbiological HBGV for a particular xenobiotic (as applied by JECFA to veterinary drugs) would be considered necessary are: - Are residues of the drug and/or its metabolites microbiologically active against representatives of the human intestinal flora? - 2 Do residues enter the human colon? - 3 Do the residues entering the human colon remain microbiologically active? - 92.
-JECFA produced a guidance document on the derivation of a microbiological acute reference dose (ARfD) (JECFA, 2016.
-Disruption of the colonisation barrier is relevant to acute exposure and therefore would be the basis of a microbiological ARfD. - 93.
-The calculations for microbiological ADIs and ARfD are similar to one another in format.
-For the derivation relating to the use of in vitro models using defined bacterial strains of bacteria, the formula derived by JECFA is as follows: - HBGV = POD (MICcalc or NOAEC) x correction factors x colon volume Fraction of oral dose available to microbiota x body weight
+116 The 85th JECFA recommended that "...studies be conducted according to internationally recognized standards using at least 10 strains of the relevant genera of intestinal bacteria sourced from faecal samples of healthy donors taking into consideration recent scientific knowledge from molecular and metagenomic studies on intestinal microbial community composition; and that in vitro or in vivo studies be conducted using a range of concentrations of the antimicrobial agent, from residue levels to therapeutic levels, and that these studies address the effects."
+(JECFA 2018).

-Where:
+117 Points to be considered before a microbiological HBGV for a particular xenobiotic (as applied by JECFA to veterinary drugs) would be considered necessary are:

+- Are residues of the drug and/or its metabolites microbiologically active against representatives of the human intestinal flora? - Do residues enter the human colon? - Do the residues entering the human colon remain microbiologically active?

+118 JECFA produced a guidance document on the derivation of a microbiological acute reference dose (ARfD) (JECFA, 2016.
+Disruption of the colonisation barrier is relevant to acute exposure and therefore would be the basis of a microbiological ARfD.

+119 The calculations for microbiological ADIs and ARfD are similar to one another in format.
+For the derivation relating to the use of in vitro models using defined bacterial strains of bacteria, the formula derived by JECFA is as follows:

+$HBGV = \underline{POD (MIC{calc} \text{ or } NOAEC) \text{ x correction factors x colon volume}}{Fraction of oral dose available to microbiota x body weight}$
-HBCV = health-based guidance value (ADI or ARfD)

-POD = Point of Departure = Minimum Inhibitory Concentration or No-Observed-Adverse-Effect-Concentration.
+Where: HBCV = health-based guidance value (ADI or ARfD) POD = Point of Departure = Minimum Inhibitory Concentration or No-Observed-Adverse-Effect-Concentration.

-$MIC{calc}$ = calculated minimum inhibitory concentration. $MIC{calc}$ represents the lower 90% confidence limit for the mean $MIC{50}$ (the minimum inhibitory concentration for 50% of strains) for the 10 most relevant and sensitive human colonic bacterial genera.
+MIC{calc} = calculated minimum inhibitory concentration.
+MIC{calc} represents the lower 90% confidence limit for the mean MIC{50} (the minimum inhibitory concentration for 50% of strains) for the 10 most relevant and sensitive human colonic bacterial genera.
 An intrinsically resistant bacterial genus should not be included.

 Correction values (where appropriate) take into account considerations not used for the microbiological ADI that may be appropriate to the microbiological ARfD.
 For example, a factor of 3 to allow for temporal dilution during gastrointestinal transit and for dilution by consumption of additional meals.
-Others may take into account the inoculum effect on MIC determinations, pH effects on the MIC, and possibly other physico-chemical-specific factors of the growth conditions used in testing.
+Others may take into account the inoculum effect on MIC determinations, pH effects on the MIC, and possibly other physico-chemicalspecific factors of the growth conditions used in testing.